yunusaltin/Ordina-JWorks-TypeScript/README.md

 2. **NodeJS**.
 NPM (package manager) is needed to get dependencies (compare with Maven or Gradle).
 Can be downloaded at https://nodejs.org/en/ .
 Avoid installing using brew/macports etc. as it can lead to permission problems.
 If NPM is installed correctly, you should be able to run **npm --version** in your terminal/command prompt

 Let's go to our first exercise.
-To go the next exercise
+To go to the next exercise
 ```sh
 git checkout ex1-HelloWorld
 ```